dmison/dmison.github.io/_posts/2017-07-19-coming-out-at-work.markdown

 > You should:
 > 1. Refer to me by my chosen name: Dana (FYI “day na” not “dar na”)
 > 2. Use the appropriate female pronouns to refer to me: she/her/hers
-> 3. Continue to treat me with the same respect and courtesy as any other Red Hatter
+> 3. Continue to treat me with the same respect and courtesy as anyone else
 >
 > And that's it.
 I couldn't think of a fourth thing.
 >